VipulGoel08/vipulgoel08/README.md

 ## About Me

-I am an 18-year-old Computer Science diploma student passionate about full-stack development, especially the MERN stack.
+I am a Computer Science student passionate about full-stack development, especially the MERN stack.
 I'm highly disciplined, hardworking individual.
 My journey in tech is all about learning, building, and sharing.

 My Portfolio
 <a href='https://vipulgoelportfolio.netlify.app/'>https://vipulgoelportfolio.netlify.app/</a>